Have your say

 Families Outside is pleased to be part of the Women at Risk coalition and to co-host Dr Stephanie Covington's workshops in Scotland alongside the Scottish Prison Service.
 Participants should be able to roll out the learning to their colleagues and ensure that front-line practitioners in Scotland are able to use trauma-informed approaches to recognise and support people who have been through such experiences.

 Trauma-informed practice is not just important for experts or therapists or people working with women in prison: it's for all of us.

-There are c.3,850 women in prison in England and Wales today and a further c.19, 000 under Probation supervision.
-As a clinician working in a woman's prison over the last 8 years, it is clear to me that many of these women have had unwanted sexual experiences and witnessed and suffered physical violence in childhood.
+There are c.3,850 women in prison in England and Wales today and a further c.19, 000 under probation supervision.
+As a clinician working in a woman's prison over the last eight years, it is clear to me that many of these women have had unwanted sexual experiences and witnessed and suffered physical violence in childhood.
 This is often exacerbated by additional trauma and violence in adult life.
 Clinical teams, probation and prison staff often recognise this.
 The challenge, for all of us, is knowing both what to do to help the individual woman and how to build services that offer an appropriate institutional response.

 Building on existing awareness